 4. Each Party may utilize information or documentation furnished by the disclosing Party and subject to Section 16(J)(1) in any proceeding under Section 5 or in an administrative agency or court of competent jurisdiction addressing any dispute arising under this Agreement, subject to a confidentiality agreement with all participants (including, if applicable, any arbitrator) or a protective order.

 5. The Parties agree that monetary damages by themselves will be inadequate to compensate a Party for the other Party’s breach of its obligations under this Section 16(J).
 Each Party accordingly agrees that the other Party is entitled to equitable relief, by way of injunction or otherwise, if it breaches or threatens to breach its obligations under this Section 16(J).

+The ohligations of the Parties under this Section 16(J) shall survive the termination of this Agreement for a period of one (1) year from the date of such termination.

 K. Good Faith Negotiations